-This report is general in nature and does not take into account any investor's particular circumstances.
-Receipt of this report should not be considered a recommendation with respect to the purchase, sale, holding or management of securities or other assets.
-This report is neither an offer to sell, nor a solicitation of an offer to buy Shares or interests in any Investment Fund in which the TI 2 Fund invests.
-An offer to sell, or a solicitation of an offer to buy Shares, if made, must be preceded or accompanied by the TI 2 Fund's current Prospectus (which, among other things, discusses certain risks and other special considerations associated with an investment in the TI 2 Fund).
-Before investing in the TI 2 Fund, you should carefully review the TI 2 Fund's current Prospectus.
-Each prospective investor should consult its own attorney, business advisor and tax advisor for legal, business, tax and related matters concerning an investment in the TI 2 Fund.
+This Report is neither an offer to sell, nor a solicitation of an offer to buy, interests in the Master Fund or an interest in any Investment Fund in which the Master Fund invests.
+The Master Fund is a "master fund" designed as an investment vehicle for certain "feeder" funds (each, a "Feeder Fund").
+Grosvenor Capital Management, L.P. ("GCMLP") serves as investment adviser of the Master Fund.
+This Report is neither an offer to sell, nor a solicitation of an offer to buy, shares ("Shares") of any Feeder Fund.
+An offer to sell, or a solicitation of an offer to buy, Shares of any Feeder Fund, if made, must be preceded or accompanied by such Feeder Fund's current prospectus (which, among other things, discusses certain risks and other special considerations associated with an investment in such Feeder Fund).
+Each prospective investor should consult its own attorney, business advisor and tax advisor for legal, business, tax and related matters concerning an investment in a Feeder Fund.